Welcome to Spooner, Wisconsin!

 Spooner is a flurry of activity during the many festivals and events held here throughout the year.
 The Spooner Rodeo, a PRCA event, is held in July every year and brings professional cowboys and cowgirls from all over the U.S. and world to compete for points for the National Finals Rodeo held in December.
 Some other great events include the annual Jack Frost Festival in January, Wisconsin Canoe Heritage Day in May, Washburn County Fair in July, Jack Pine Savage Days in August, and the Jack O’ Lantern Festival in October.

 Dining: Spooner is home to many great independently owned restaurants.
 Whether you are looking for a coffee shop style lunch, a good hearty breakfast, or a Friday Night Fish Fry, you won’t be disappointed in the many options you’ll have to choose from.
-Check out all of Spooner’s dining options by clicking here.
+Check out all of Spooner’s dining options by clicking here and selecting Spooner in the drop down bar.

 Lodging: Whether you’re looking to spend a long weekend at a lakeside resort, are just passing through and need a comfortable hotel room for the night, or are planning a family camping trip, Spooner has plenty of lodging to accommodate your needs.
 Spooner is home to many great hotels and motels, lakeside resorts and cabins, and great family campgrounds.
 To view the hotels, resorts, and campgrounds in the Spooner area, click here.